nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 event callback locations to be from circuitmux post-queue, which with KIST, should be an accurate reflection of when they are actually sent on the wire.

+To make matters worse, Tor's current timers are not as precise as some padding designs would require.
+Even if we solve the queuing issues, we will still have issues of timing precision to solve.

 If your padding machine and problem space depends on very accurate notions of relay-side packet timing, please try that branch and let us know on the ticket if you need any further assistance fixing it up.